ThomasLengeling/devart-template/project_posts/2014-02-05-Particles-and-Triangulation.md

 The antecedent of the project Manifold, comes form a prototype project named Aether.

 First we are going to develop a dynamic particle system in cinder.
 The particle system has simple interaction forces like repulsion and attraction.
 But also the particle are render in real time for continues interaction with the user and the sound.
 Because we need the particle system to be render in real time we going to use Euler Integration to solve the particles positions.
-Eulers Integration is the fastes method of solving particles positions but not numerical acurrent or presice as the Runge Kutta method.
+Eulers Integration is the fastest method of solving particles positions but not numerical precise as the Runge Kutta method.

 We start programming a particle system similar to Memo Akten's MSAPhysics and Daniel Shiffman Particle System.